wichmann-lab/python-psignifit/docs/basic-usage.md

 ## Next steps

-We covered the basic steps in using *python-psignifit*.
-Please refer to the demo and examples on the left menu to learn how to change the default parameters and explore other possibilities.
+We covered the basic steps in using *psignifit*.
+To dive deeper you can have a look at the *Usage guides*, the *Quick how-to* and the *Extras* on the left navigation menu.